-- This slide pack is the first output of the GLA Economics-led project on developing economic scenarios for London's economy post COVID-19. - The main aim of the project was to develop a set of high-level macro-economic scenarios in order to inform the development of recovery strategies in London, reflecting unprecedented uncertainty on the economic outlook. - The scenarios look at the medium-term (to 2022) and also at the longer-term (to 2030).
-They are envisaged as a common framework/set of assumptions to inform more detailed GLA analyses. - The primary scenario dimensions include Effectiveness/nature of public health response and Effectiveness/impact of economic support measures. - Other scenario dimensions include: Brexit and migration; International economic context; Technology and innovation; Financial climate; Political economy; Economic Geography and GHG emissions.
+- This slide pack is the second output of the GLA Economics-led project on developing economic scenarios for London's economy post COVID-19. - It updates the first output published on 31st August by including new medium-term projections and a first set of projections to 2030 for GVA only. - The main aim of the project was to develop a set of high-level macroeconomic scenarios in order to inform the development of recovery strategies in London, reflecting unprecedented uncertainty on the economic outlook. - The scenarios are envisaged as a common framework/set of assumptions to inform more detailed GLA analyses.